hapi-swagger/hapi-swagger/README.md

 ## Grouping endpoints with tags
 Swagger provides a tag object which allows you to group your endpoints in the swagger-ui interface.
-The name of the tag needs to match path of your endpoints, so in the example below all enpoints with the path `/store` and `/sum` will be group togther.
+The name of the tag needs to match path of your endpoints, so in the example below all endpoints with the path `/store` and `/sum` will be group togther.
 ```Javascript
 let options = {
     info: {